itsSanalog/sanalog.net/sanastro/src/content/blog/boombot.md

 <path d="M27.8375 4.87616L27.1983 10.5771H25.07L24.8233 4.87616H27.8375Z" stroke="var(--color-tx-normal)" stroke-width="0.999014" stroke-linecap="round"/>
 </svg>

 BoomBot is a stupid robot but also a friend.
-The BoomBot ring icon is based on the <a href="https://numahachi.tumblr.com/post/129793690338" target class="extlink"="_blank">mogura</a> from Nichijou.
+The BoomBot ring icon is based on the <a href="https://numahachi.tumblr.com/post/129793690338" class="extlink" target="_blank">mogura</a> from Nichijou.
 It's a typewriter apostrphe `'` surrounded by two integration symbols `∫`.
 (The character entity reference code for `'` is `&#39;`, which is neat because we all love Miku.)

 ### members